coding: utf-8

 epochs.resample(100)

-# that each row in the model DSM will correspond to an epoch.
-The model DSM
+# row in the model RDM will correspond to an epoch.
+The model RDM will be easier to

-# will be easier to interpret visually if the data is ordered such that all
+# interpret visually if the data is ordered such that all epochs belonging to the same

-# each-other, so patterns jump out.
-This can be achieved by first splitting the
+# experimental condition are right next to each-other, so patterns jump out.
+This can be

-# epochs by experimental condition and then concatenating them together again.
+# concatenating them together again.

 epochs = mne.concatenate_epochs(epoch_splits)

-# response when RSA-ed against the MEG data.
-Since we want to capture areas
+# against the MEG data.
+Since we want to capture areas where left beeps generate a large

-# be similar to other left beeps.
-Since we do not want areas where visual
+# signal, we specify that left beeps should be similar to other left beeps.
+Since we do

-# stimuli generate a large signal, we specify that beeps must be different from
+# not want areas where visual stimuli generate a large signal, we specify that beeps

-# visual stimuli.
-Furthermore, since in areas where visual stimuli generate
+# must be different from visual stimuli.
+Furthermore, since in areas where visual

 # auditory beeps will be somewhat similar.